OberstKrueger/www-oberstkrueger-com/report/notes-on-books/the-half-life-of-facts/index.md

 - A hyperbolic growth rate is where the rate of growth continues to increase as the population increases.
 This eventually leads to an infinite growth rate.
 - The first cities to receive the printing press were those with larger German communities who could better understand Gutenberg's work.
 - Within the first 50 years after the invention of the printing press, its use spread to only 1/3 of European cities.
 These cities skewed towards being the larger ones, so that those 1/3 of cities had more than half of Europe's population.
 - Errors in texts can be used to track how knowledge spreads.
-If an error is made in one copy of a text, and later dated copies of the text contain the same error, they most likely originated from that original errored copy.
+If an error is made in one copy of a text, and later dated copies of the text contain the same error, they most likely originated from that original incorrect copy.
 - About 20% of the authors for scientific journals read the original paper before citing it.
 The rest of the time, they cite it based on how another article cited it.
 - When conducting a new study, scientists cite less than 25% of the relevant research to that study, with a bias towards newer research over older research.